 Self-Hosted AI Gateway

 Some teams need more deployment control than a direct SaaS-style model endpoint provides, but self-hosting still has to preserve routing, governance, and prompt controls.
-Posturio keeps rollout practical by routing internal tools through one policy layer instead of forcing every team to solve routing, approvals, and AI governance inside application code.
+Posturio helps teams evaluate self-hosted AI Gateway deployment while keeping policy enforcement, approved-model access, and operational visibility intact.

-Evaluation snapshot
+Evaluation summary

-Why teams search for self-hosted ai gateway
+Why teams search for self hosted ai gateway

 Some teams need more deployment control than a direct SaaS-style model endpoint provides, but self-hosting still has to preserve routing, governance, and prompt controls.
 This usually appears after several internal AI experiments are already live, which means policy and provider decisions are scattered across tools, SDKs, and team-owned workflows.